Coast Guard, DHS.

 DHS Department of Homeland Security

 FR Federal Register

 U.S.C.
 United States Code

-The COTP proposes to establish a safety zone from 8 a.m. on September 16, 2017 through 6 p.m. on September 17, 2017.
-The zone would be enforced from 8 a.m. through 6 p.m. each day.
-The safety zone would cover all navigable waters between mile markers 9 and 11 on the Kaskaskia River in Evansville, IL.
+This rule establishes a safety zone from 8 a.m. on September 16, 2017 through 6 p.m. on September 17, 2017.
+The zone will be enforced from 8 a.m. through 6 p.m. each day.
+The safety zone will cover all navigable waters between MM 9.0 and 11.0 on the Kaskaskia River in Evansville, IL.
 The duration of the zone is intended to ensure the safety of vessels and participants on the navigable waters before, during, and after the scheduled high speed boat practices and races.
-No vessel or person would be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
-The regulatory text we are proposing appears at the end of this document.
+Entry of vessels or persons into this safety zone is prohibited without obtaining permission from the COTP or a designated representative.

 A. Regulatory Planning and Review